 We’ll check your eligibility for the grant.

-We aim to process your application within 28 days once we have received all the necessary documentation.
-If we need to request more evidence to support your application, then the assessment process may take longer.
+We aim to process your application within 28 working days once we have received all the required evidence.
+If we need to ask you for more evidence the assessment process may take longer.

-We are experiencing a large number of applications.
+We are receiving lots of applications.
 This may also increase the length of time it takes to process your application.